 Clorox Bleach is a staple in most people’s homes when it comes to cleaning.
 Most people use it in their laundry, and occasional all-purpose cleaning, but Clorox Bleach has so many other uses!
 Here are 10 ways you can use Clorox Bleach around your home.

 1. Use Clorox Bleach to remove mildew out of your shower curtains.
 Just soak in a solution of equal parts water and bleach or for prevention, spray equal parts water and bleach on your vinyl curtains after ever shower.

 2. Do you love shopping at yard sales or thrift stores?
-Use a couple capfuls of Clorox bleach in ½ gallon of water and dunk your second hand items like plastic toys, kitchenware, cutting boards and other non-porous items in the solution for 30 second.
+Use a couple capfuls of Clorox bleach in a ½ gallon of water and dunk your second-hand items like plastic toys, kitchenware, cutting boards and other non-porous items in the solution for 30 seconds.
 Rinse off with warm water and allow to air dry.